Frequently asked questions

 Is there anywhere I can view a building?

-Outpost Buildings supply factory direct nationwide.
-We often have display buildings at our Silverdale and Timaru offices.
+Outpost Buildings supply factory direct kitsets nationwide.
+We have a very large range of buildings however we do not often have display buildings at our Silverdale and Timaru offices.
 A wide range of photos and renders are available on request from our many happy customers.
 Check our our testimonials page.

 What are the Colorsteel options?